Average hourly pay

 Average hourly pay by ethnicity over time

-the gap between the average hourly pay of Indian employees and Pakistani and Bangladeshi employees was wider in the last 3 months of 2016 compared with the same period in 2013 (when the gap was £3.64 an hour)
+- the gap between the average hourly pay of people from the Indian ethnic group and those from the Pakistani and Bangladeshi ethnic groups was wider in 2017 than in 2013 (when the gap was £3.02 an hour)

-since 2013, the average hourly pay of Indian employees has tended to be the highest out of all ethnic groups, while the average hourly pay of Pakistani and Bangladeshi employees has tended to be the lowest
+- between 2013 and 2017, the average hourly pay for people from the Indian ethnic group was the highest out of all ethnic groups in 4 out of 5 years, while the average hourly pay for people from the Pakistani and Bangladeshi ethnic groups was consistently the lowest

-The choice of the 'mean' as a measure of average hourly pay is affected by extreme measures which may not reflect some of the lower paid people in each ethnic group.
+The choice of the 'mean' as a measure of average hourly pay is affected by ‘extreme’ values which may not reflect some of the lower paid people in each ethnic group.
 ONS has taken steps to reduce this impact particularly where values over £100 may have been given in error.
-Using the 'median' as a measure of average pay would be unreliable for ethnic groups where there were small numbers of respondents.
-(For each ethnic group, if every respondent was lined up in the order of their hourly pay, the median would be the hourly pay of the person in the middle.)
+Using the 'median' as a measure of average pay mitigates against extreme values.
+However, as with the mean, it is less reliable for ethnic groups where there were small numbers of respondents.

 The LFS has been held continuously since 1992.
 It is designed to produce nationally representative results for any 3-month period.

-Each sample in the LFS is made up of 5 waves.
 The sample consists of approximately 40,000 UK households and 100,000 individuals per quarter.
-Respondents are interviewed for 5 successive waves at 3-monthly intervals and 20% of the sample is replaced every quarter.
+Respondents are interviewed 5 times at 3-monthly intervals and 20% of the sample is replaced every quarter.
 Respondents are only asked about their pay in the first and last of these interviews.
-The response rate for October to December 2016 was 42%.
+The response rate for October to December 2017 was 43%.

 Suppression rules and disclosure control